fgokeke/alx-higher_level_programming/0x10-python-network_0/README.md

 You have to use curl
 Please test your script in the sandbox provided, using the web server running on port 5000

+3. cURL only methods
+mandatory
+Score: 0.0% (Checks completed: 0.0%)
+Write a Bash script that takes in a URL and displays all HTTP methods the server will accept.

+You have to use curl
+Please test your script in the sandbox provided, using the web server running on port 5000